-In a recent discussion on my talk show, a listener asked the featured cancer haematologist: “When my daughter was diagnosed with leukaemia, I was given absolutely no advice on nutrition.
+In a recent discussion on my talk show, a listener asked the featured cancer hematologist: “When my daughter was diagnosed with leukemia, I was given absolutely no advice on nutrition.
 I did a lot of research on the internet, got information through word of mouth, but nothing from the doctors.
 When nutrition plays such an imperative role in fighting cancer, why does it remain so ignored?”

 It is important to note that in their hectic schedule of saving lives, doctors may not have the time to look into the nutrition of individual patients.
 This is left to the nutritionist on call, caregivers and families, network connections, associated support groups and forums.

 Eating well can be a challenge when you have cancer.
 Some people find that their eating habits change only slightly, while others find that eating well is really hard.
 Many people are somewhere in-between.
 How your eating is affected will depend on the type of cancer and the treatment you receive.

 Here are some tried and tested recommendations.

 - Eat apples, basil and cranberries.
 They contain ursolic acid that acts synergistically with your anti-cancer therapy.